samperay/pycodes/README.md

 ##usbops:

 This will be considered as a project on **USB Stick Storage Operations** which will check USB attached / Read / Write and so on.
-As of now there isin't much code being written but when written shall update the README.
+As we update on this project more will be documented